-Students in the Nursing Program must earn a grade of C (75.00) or better in each nursing course.
+Students in the Nursing Program must earn a grade of C (78.00) or better in each nursing course.
 Students must also complete ALL clinical courses satisfactorily.
 Failure to satisfactorily complete a clinical course will result in program failure and the student CANNOT progress.
 Students can re-apply.
-Students with failures in 2 nursing courses may re-apply after a period of 2 years.
+Students with failures in 2 nursing courses are not eligible for readmission to the nursing program.